lascellesabercrombie/lytfta-challenge/README.md

 ## Summary

 A basic video player made in HTML, CSS and JS for Lyfta's take-home challenge.
+The deployment can be viewed [here](https://lascellesabercrombie.github.io/lytfta-challenge/) or on the right.

 ## User Stories